Taron Johnson

 Outlook

-Johnson is an ideal fit for Buffalo’s nickel-heavy, disguise-oriented defensive system, where his versatility allows the defense to remain flexible without substituting personnel.
+Johnson will be an interesting fit in Rob Leonard’s 3-4 system, where his versatility allows the defense to remain flexible without substituting personnel.
 He thrives in schemes that ask nickel defenders to cover, tackle, blitz, and communicate, making him a critical chess piece against modern spread offenses.
 His ability to neutralize slot receivers while contributing in the run game gives Buffalo a structural advantage.
 Looking ahead, Johnson projects as a long-term elite nickel defender with All-Pro-level value in his role.
 While he may not possess elite outside-corner speed, his instincts, toughness, and versatility give him a high floor and sustained impact.
 As the NFL continues to emphasize slot matchups, Johnson remains a defensive cornerstone whose impact often exceeds traditional box-score production.

 Report written by Filip Prus